 Demyx is a Docker image that automates and manages WordPress installations.
 Traefik for reverse proxy with Lets Encrypt SSL/TLS.
 WordPress sites are powered by NGINX, PHP, and MariaDB.https://demyx.sh

 Now that’s out of the way, this article will show you a step-by-step guide on how to use Demyx.
 I’ve tested this briefly on Debian, Ubuntu, and CentOS; all works fine but CentOS needs some minor tweaks.
 I have Alpine Linux on all my servers so of course it 100% works.
 I’ll be using DigitalOcean for this guide, using their pre-made Docker droplet in the marketplace running Ubuntu 18.04 x64.

 Run this command to run the install script.
 It will download all the necessary Docker images that Demyx uses.
 After it downloads the images, please fill out the prompts.
-After you install, you will be chrooted into the Demyx container, you will see my own MOTD (Message of the Day).
+After you install, you will see my own MOTD (Message of the Day).